Periondao/perion-liquidity-mining/README.md

-# Merit Circle Liquidity Mining
+# Perion Liquidity Mining

 See docs at

 ## Usage